 - Rankings of SEO and PPC

 - Market analysis and Industries – Learn how to reveal the online strategy of your competitors

 - Links – We explain how to check and optimize your backlink profile

 This site offers an overview of all the analyzed areas of the chosen domain.
 Under each KPI, and chart you have the option of getting more detailed information.

 Mojo / Desktop vs. Mobile

 The first charts you can see are the “O-Mojo” and “Desktop vs. Mobile” KPIs.
-The “O-Mojo” chart gives you a simple overview of the visibility of the selected domain based on SEO, PPC, Link and Social Rank.
+The “O-Mojo” chart gives you a simple overview of the visibility of the selected domain based on SEO, PPC and Link.
 Next to it, the “Desktop vs. Mobile” KPI is an easy way to compare your visibility between Desktop and Mobile devices.

 The second chart gives you an overview of the historical development of the paid and organic visibility.
 The SEO visibility is calculated from the present and the past rankings.
 With the Searchmetrics data you can go back in time to see the visibility two years ago.
 In general, you can choose the time span freely.
 In the three empty boxes under the graph you have the possibility to type in domains of your competitors in order to directly compare them with your own visibility.

 The KPI is based on the existing data in our database.
 Please consider that not each KPI can be seen as an absolute number.
 For example, a SEO visibility of 1.371 cannot be seen as the absolute number of Keywords.
 Instead it is a number that helps you to compare the visibility of domains.
-Within this number there are several other KPI’s integrated such as the number of Keywords, Links and Social Signals.
+Within this number there are several other KPI’s integrated such as the number of Keywords and Links.